Banana Pudding Cups (Rich, Creamy & Homemade)

 Can you freeze banana pudding?

-You can’t freeze banana pudding mixed with bananas as the bananas will turn to mush.
+You can’t freeze banana pudding mixed with bananas, as the bananas will turn to mush.
 You CAN freeze the vanilla pudding in an airtight container or ziploc bag for several months, then once defrosted, add the bananas.

 1 glass cup with pudding topped with graham crumbs and a banana slice

-If you like this recipe, please leave a 5 star rating 🌟🌟🌟🌟🌟with a comment in the recipe card below.
-Thanks so much!
+Please leave a 5 star rating ***** with a comment in the recipe card below if you like the recipe, Thanks so much!

 4 banana pudding cups with baby flowers in front of cups

-Print Recipe Pin Save Recipe
+Print Recipe Pin Create Shopping List

 Rate this recipe here